Fireflies AI Review —

 session by session.

 By your third or fourth meeting, you have enough history to use the search meaningfully.
 Try a natural language query about something discussed in an earlier meeting.
-This is where the tool either clicks or disappoints — depending on how structured your conversations are and how clearly decisions were articulated.
-You also start to notice which meetings Fred should not have joined, and begin thinking about how to filter what goes into the archive.
+This is where the tool either clicks or disappoints, depending on how structured your conversations are and how clearly decisions were articulated.
+You also start to notice which meetings Fred shouldn't have joined, and begin thinking about how to filter what goes into the archive.

-At session five and beyond, Fireflies either becomes infrastructure or becomes noise — depending entirely on whether you have made deliberate decisions about what gets recorded, who can access what, and how long the archive should grow before curation becomes necessary.
-The teams that govern it deliberately end up with something genuinely irreplaceable.
+At session five and beyond, Fireflies either becomes infrastructure or becomes noise.
+Which one depends entirely on whether you've made deliberate decisions about what gets recorded, who can access what, and how long the archive should grow before curation becomes necessary.
+Teams that govern it deliberately end up with something genuinely irreplaceable.
 The technical learning curve is minimal.
 The organisational learning curve is where the real work happens.

 Three organisations that will